ibmresilient/resilient-community-apps/resilientsystems.com/python/Circuits/simple_web/README.md

 In your Resilient Circuits app.config file, in the "resilient" section, set a value for "componentsdir" to be a directory on your system.
-Copy the web_example.py file into the directory specified.
+Copy the web_example.py file into that directory.

 If you have not already created an app.config file, do so with:
 `resilient-circuits config -c`